felixdivall/netsuite-ts-sdf-tool/templates/README.md

 Uses TypeScript and Webpack

 # To Do checklist:
-1. Ensure that you have installed Java17, Suitecloud and node/npm.
+1. Ensure that you have installed Java17, Suitecloud and node/npm, see inforamtion how to install in **xxxxx**
 2. Change name of the SDF Project folder (SDF Project Template) to a descriptive name of the project/feature you are developing
 3. Change project name in manifest.xml file
 4. Enter project name in projectconfig.js file